AaronZ345/StyleSinger/README.md

 To try on your own dataset or GTSinger, simply clone this repo in your local machine provided with NVIDIA GPU + CUDA cuDNN and follow the below instructions.

 ### Pre-trained Models
-You can use the pre-trained models we provide [here](https://drive.google.com/drive/folders/1C0Lp45EWFgcy7F3kGtU9s1wnyA8Nytbd?usp=sharing).**Notably，this checkpoint only support Chinese!
+You can use the pre-trained models we provide [here](https://drive.google.com/drive/folders/1C0Lp45EWFgcy7F3kGtU9s1wnyA8Nytbd?usp=sharing). **Notably, this StyleSinge checkpoint only supports Chinese!
 You should train your own model based on GTSinger for multilingual style transfer!** Details of each folder are as follows:

 | Model       |  Description                                                              |
 |-------------|--------------------------------------------------------------------------|